Skip to content

 Armbian Software

-To start the Armbian software section, use the following command:
+To start the Armbian software section, use the following command and choose software section:

 Text Only